+Staff members are aware of the fact that alcohol and drug misuse can be an indicator of a safeguarding concern and is often an indicator of both child criminal and sexual exploitation.
 All staff are aware that behaviours linked to issues such as drug and alcohol misuse put pupils in danger.
-Staff will be particularly alert to the potential need for early help for a pupil who is misusing drugs or alcohol.
+Staff will be particularly alert to the potential need for early help for a pupil who is misusing drugs or alcohol, or where it is observed or suspected that their parents or family members misuse drugs.

 Pupils experiencing difficulties with drugs or alcohol will be provided with appropriate internal support and referred to external support agencies as appropriate.
-Support will be arranged and offered to pupils in line with the school's Child Protection and Safeguarding Policy and Social, Emotional and Mental Health (SEMH) Policy.
+Support will be arranged and offered to pupils in line with the school's Child Protection and Safeguarding Policy